Web-Native Game Distribution in 2026: Portals, Revenue & Playbook

 Session length is short.
 Under 5-minute sessions reward immediate playability over deep onboarding.
 Web-native’s “click and play” pattern aligns with this user expectation directly.

 Ad-supported monetisation is the spine.
-Display ads, rewarded video, interstitials and offer walls all work well on the web.
-CPMs on premium portals (Poki, CrazyGames) routinely match or exceed mobile-app CPMs for comparable content.
+Display ads, rewarded video, interstitials and offer walls all work well on the web, and on premium portals the rates are competitive with mobile-app inventory for comparable content.

 The audience is acquisition-cost-sensitive.
-When you can’t justify a $3+ CPI in your unit economics, organic and embedded web distribution becomes economically meaningful.
+When paid install costs can’t be justified in your unit economics, organic and embedded web distribution becomes economically meaningful.

 The IP or brand can carry the discovery.
 Playable ads, branded experiences, IP tie-ins where the audience is already on the web and the title piggybacks on existing intent.